Hieromon/AutoConnect/mkdocs/acintro.md

 ## Write the custom Web page with JSON

 You can write the custom Web page in JSON without using sketch codes.[^3] It is possible to describe the entire page in JSON and can be described for each element also.
 The JSON document can be saved in SPIFFS or SD and read using AutoConnect's [**load**](api.md#load) function. you can reduce the steps of the basic procedure with this approach, but this way consumes a lot of memory.
 The following JSON code and sketch will execute the custom Web page as an example in the above figure.
-That is, the sketch of this code and footnote[^2] is equivalent.
+That is, the Sketch of this code and footnote[^2] is equivalent.

 **custom_page.json**
 ```json